 CHRISTINA VON DUYKE, WB

-B.M., M.M. (in progress), violin performance, University of Delaware.
-Registered Suzuki training: Violin Unit 1a.
+B.M., M.M., violin performance, University of Delaware.
+Suzuki teacher training: ECC, Violin Units 1-4, Violin Practicum, Cello Unit 1a/b.
 Member of the Suzuki Association of the Americas.
 Studied with: Xiang Gao, Gerardo Ribeiro, Kate Ransom, Ronda Cole, Linda Fiore, Clorinda Noyes.
-Teaching experience: graduate assistant at the University of Delaware, strings instructor at the Tatnall School.
+Additional teaching experience: Strings Program Director at The Tatnall School.

 HONEY VOSHELL, MB

 Performance experience: Glen Miller Orchestra, Tommy Dorsey Orchestra, Lionel Hampton, Roy Clark, Loretta Lynn, Patsy Kline, Ink Spots, Al Martino, Bill Haley and the Comets.
 Performed for over 23 years with The Honeycombs, recording 6 CD’s.
 Teaching experience: Delaware State University, Wesley College, and multiple instruments at The Drum Pad in Felton, where Honey is the Owner/proprietor.

 ELISSA WAGMAN, faculty with distinction, WB